-The findings of a study done by the researchers at University of Mainz have some curious connections to a Vedic tradition and to palmistry
+The findings of a study done by the researchers at

 The study says that if the ring finger is much longer than the index finger, the person tends to be rash in driving.
 The length of the finger and the corresponding behavior is linked to exposure to higher dose of testosterone in the womb, says the study.